mne-tools/mne-python/doc/source/manual/sampledata.rst

 This Section gives only very basic information about the use of mne_browse_raw for viewing evoked-response data.
-Please consult Chapter 4 for more comprehensive information.
+Please consult :ref:`ch_browse` for more comprehensive information.

 Loading the averages